 - copies of two years W-2s

-- state whether an hourly employee, salaried employee, 1099 wage earner, or own own business
+State whether an hourly employee, salaried employee, 1099 wage earner, or own business.

 - overtime income